Microsoft-OpenSource-Labs/azure-mongodb-javaapp-demo/README.md

 2. A *README.md* Markdown file with the description of the laboratory.
 You can find a description of the Markdown syntax [here](https://guides.github.com/features/mastering-markdown/).
 3. A *Word* file with the description of the laboratory.
 4. A *PDF* file with the description of the laboratory.
-5. Any other supporting documents, file, source code, etc.
+5. Any other supporting documents, file, source code, etc..

 ## Content